younata/coz-e/src/build_log/chapter_4.md

 Chapter 4 starts off fairly simple - you're working entirely with flat shapes that are all internal to the aircraft.
 The only curves are the edges.

-Current status (Mid July, 2022): In early May 2022, I had a minisplit installed in my workshop.
-While I'm able to work quickly on this, I've had a few setbacks and Real-Life-Interruptions that keep this work ongoing.
+Current status (Late August, 2022): Still in progress.

 ## Front Seatback